 Many signs and symptoms may point to the fact that you have carpal tunnel syndrome.
 You may have had tingling and numbness in your hand for some time, which has caused you to alter some activities.
 And every now and then, pain in your hands may cause you to wake from sleep or you get a shooting pain from your wrist up to your arm.

-Dr. Frank Campanile is a fellowship-trained hand surgeon in Denver who can treat your carpal tunnel syndrome.
+Dr. Francesco Campanile is a fellowship-trained hand surgeon in Denver who can treat your carpal tunnel syndrome.
 He has the skills and experience to evaluate your condition and provide you with solutions.
 Contact us today so that we can evaluate your symptoms and develop a recommended treatment plan.

 Carpal tunnel syndrome is caused by pressure on the median nerve in the wrist.
 The “carpal tunnel” is the area of the wrist where the median nerve and nine tendons pass from the forearm into the hand.
 Swelling in the carpal tunnel puts pressure on the medial nerve, which then leads to numbness, tingling, and/or pain in the hand and fingers.
 Swelling in the carpal tunnel may occur for several reasons: